 - Season – eating produce when it is in-season is superior in both taste and nutrition.
 Have you ever had a strawberry in winter and realize it’s just not bursting with the sweet flavor of the strawberries you eat in June and July?
 While it is possible to get most produce all year around, it is more nutrient dense, flavorful and budget friendly when purchasing it during its natural harvest season.

-- Cost – often times frozen produce is a huge cost saver, especially when it comes to purchasing organic.
+- Cost – frozen produce can be a huge cost saver, especially when it comes to purchasing organic.
 Unless it is peak season for a particular fruit or vegetable, frozen may be the way to go if your budget is tight.
 Even if you find frozen produce cost slightly more, it may be a cost saving purchase since there is no potential of spoilage.

 - Taste – fruit and vegetables are most flavorful when fully ripe and eaten closely after harvesting.
 If you are able to grow your own produce or get locally sourced fruits and vegetables fresh at the farmer’s market, this is often some of the most flavorful produce.
 If you do not have access to this, frozen may be the way to go since fruit and vegetables destined for freezing are often allowed to fully ripen before harvesting.